ThomasJon196/quadcopter/README.md

 more about electronic speed controller calibration: https://ardupilot.org/copter/docs/esc-calibration.html\

 To arm the ESC's, connect the battery with minimal throttle speed (1000us).

+### Arduino Baud-Rate

+- Sets the datarate in bits/s for the serial communication.
+- A to small baud-rate might slow down the loop(), if many Serial.prints are executed.

 ### IMU - MP6050 (+ Magnetometer)